Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Layered Defense: The Right Approach

 No single defense is sufficient.
-Production systems need multiple layers:
+Production systems need multiple overlapping layers so that if one fails, others catch the attack:

 - Input layer: Keyword filtering, rate limiting